bryankb10/open-source/InstructionAndDescription/Instructions.md

 # Instructions For Installation and Running

-In the Putty, we first need to write the command
+In the Putty, we first type the command

-git config --global user.name "Your Name"

-git config --global user.email "your_email@example.com"

-to identify you as the author of commits.
-Then we use the command

 cd /var/www/html